South Downs Local Plan

 - Settlement Boundary Review Background Paper

 - Gypsy & Traveller Background Paper

 - Sites and Settlements Background Paper

 - Open Space Sports and Recreation Background Paper

 - Sites and Settlements Route Map

 Local Plan timetable

-The timetable (Local Development Scheme December 2016) for the Local Plan is as follows:
+The timetable (to be updated shortly) (SDNPA Local Development Scheme March 2018) for the Local Plan is as follows:

 |Submission to Secretary of State||22||Spring 2018|